 Retailers are becoming more aware by the day about the use of technology for maximizing their presence in the market and enhancing the in-store experience for the customers.

 Those days are gone when there were very few brands in the competition.
 There are many different players in the market which are making it difficult for companies to maintain their status.
 By using technology, many retail brands are coming to the competition and winning their customers’ heart.
-Let’s take a look at these five innovators who are using different technological approaches for improving in-store experience for their customers.
+Let’s take a look at these five innovators who are using different technological approaches for improving the in-store experience for their customers.

 Jaguar’s virtual experience